 - Katsura Imperial Villa: imperial villa with a beautiful Japanese landscape garden.

-And we reach the end of the first 2 weeks.
+And we reach the end of the journey.
 The final stop, one of the largest and most impressive cities in the world: Tokyo.
 Just like I mentioned about Kyoto, in Tokyo, you could spend weeks and still not see everything there is to see.
 I was lucky enough to spend 6 months living there and still didn’t see it all π It’s an incredible city where the old and the new blend together to leave those fortunate enough to visit it in awe.
 I recommend that you do as you did with Kyoto, decide on the places you want to visit, and organize yourself by sectors.
 If you don’t do it that way, you risk spending a large part of your time commuting from one place to another.
 The 15 must-see attractions in Tokyo are organized by districts to make it easier for you to visit this mega city.

 Centre: